navigator8972/gripper_cloth_envs/README.md

 4. make and run ./SnippetGripperCloth

-5. Press SPACE to run the simulation; Use J/K/L/I/O/P to move and open/close the gripper.
+5. Press SPACE to run the simulation; use J/K/L/I/O/P to move and open/close the gripper.

 ### [MuJoCo 2.0.0](http://www.mujoco.org/index.html) and [mujoco_py](https://github.com/openai/mujoco-py)